npm/rfcs/accepted/0000-missing-command-lookups.md

 I assume npm uses `--` to match the [unix format](https://unix.stackexchange.com/questions/11376/what-does-double-dash-mean) but I'd still advocate for it's removal here. `npm -- tsc` is a strange command to write, and the intention is quite obvious (given that npx also went with the same decision)

 I assume there are flags to npm which you may want to be able to include e.g. `npm --registry-something=mything.com deploy`.
 Which would call `npm deploy` after those options are set.
 I  assume that the npm client knows all of these commands ahead of time, and can either remove those before looking up the script/bin, or we can assume that any string beginning with `-` won't be a script/binary.

+---

+^1 - I basically just removed any traditional command, then slowly dropped anything which idn't look like it used a script or binary.
+Then rounded down to =assume there would be a bunch of exceptions.